 An issued financial instrument that comprises of both the liability and equity components are accounted as compound financial instruments.
 The fair value of the liability component is separated from the compound instrument and the residual value is recognised as equity component of financial instrument.
 The liability component is subsequently measured at amortised cost, whereas the equity component is not remeasured after initial recognition.
-The transaction costs related to compound instruments are allocated to the liability and equity components in the proportion to the allocation of gross proceeds.
-Transaction costs related to equity component is recognised directly in equity and the cost related to liability component is included in the carrying amount of the liability component and amortised using effective interest method.
+The transaction costs related to compound instruments are allocated to the liability and equity component is recognised directly in equity and the cost related to liability component is included in the carrying amount of the liability component and amortised using effective interest method.